Approach.

 I prioritise active listening and clear communication, as I believe these elements form the foundation of effective legal support.
 By ensuring clients feel heard and understood, I help foster the trust necessary for successful solicitor-client relationships, while efficiently managing case progression behind the scenes.

-Aliya’s legal journey began with a particular interest in criminal law and human rights, areas she pursued during her law degree at the University of Bristol.
+Aliya’s legal journey began at the University of Bristol where she pursued during her law degree.
 Her academic studies have been complemented by practical work experiences across different jurisdictions, giving her a broader perspective on legal systems and approaches.

 2024